Muscle Relaxation: How to Reduce Tension After Physical Effort

 Is it normal to feel pain after effort?

-Yes, this reaction is common.
-It reflects a normal adaptation of the body to unusual strain.
+Yes, pain is a normal adaptation to strain.

 Should I stop moving if I have tensions?